hyperupcall/blog/content/post/web development a year later.md

 ![Mockup of Sigag](../image/web-dev-a-year-later/sigag-mockup.png)

 Pretty cool, huh?
 The sketches focused more on the menu navigation rather then the actual flashcard set.
-I guess it's somewhat silly brainstorming a project substantially more complex than my [previous project](https://github.com/EanKeen/word-finder), but I think it helped motivate me.
+I guess it's somewhat silly brainstorming a project substantially more complex than my [previous project](https://github.com/EanKeen/word-finder), but I really think it helped motivate me.

 While brainstorming, I realized I need to know the technologies and tools to enable me to build this app.
 I came across [Electron](https://electronjs.org), which, in a nutshell, allows you to create a desktop app with HTML/CSS/JS.
-So, after all, I decided not to create a website, in a traditional sense, but a desktop application (with web technologies).
+So it seems I ended up deciding not to create a website, in a traditional sense, but a desktop application (with web technologies).

 This is where I learned about using git, node, npm, and electron.
 All that beginner stuff.
 Most of my knowledge was extracted from watching video tutorials, rather than official documentation or blog posts.

 Everything was super foreign to me because I didn't know JavaScript.
-I didn't even let myself change the standard Electron boilerplate since I was afraid I could break (and not know how to fix) the app (despite using Git for a VCS).
+I didn't even let myself change the standard Electron boilerplate since I was afraid I could break (and not know how to fix) the app (despite using Git VCS).

 After a few weeks, I was able to create a [lame sidebar menu](https://github.com/eankeen/Baeuda/tree/a05e8ee7c62ea0b44e6a29af07b723c463fd6485).
 Huzzah!

 ![sigag-ui-development](../image/web-dev-a-year-later/baeuda-development.png)

-At that point I realized that I needed to learn more before taking on this huge "flashcard project".
+After I made the lame sidebar, I realized that I needed to learn more before taking on this huge "flashcard project".
 Since building the sidebar wasn't exactly easy, I knew that I would need more experience before continuing with the project. *D'oh!*

-To gain experience, I chose to build a Pomodoro timer.
+To gain experience, I built a Pomodoro timer.

 ### Pomodoro Timer